SECURE 2.0: Roth Catch-Up Contribution Rules for High Earners Starting in 2026

 If your plan does allow for these Roth catch-up contributions, you will want to ensure that your payroll procedures will identify those who are affected by the requirement, withholds their catch-up contributions on a Roth basis, and that these contributions are deposited to the correct Roth source at the recordkeeper.

-Another provision of SECURE 2.0 is that those who are 60, 61, 62, or 63 at any time in 2025 will be able to defer an additional $11,250, as discussed in our article “SECURE 2.0: Expanded Catch-Up Contributions for 60-63 Year Olds Starting in 2025.”
+As a reminder, 2026 contribution limits for 401(k), 403(b), and 457 plans are $24,500 for elective deferrals, and $8,000 for catch-up contributions.
+Another provision of SECURE 2.0 is that those who are 60, 61, 62, or 63 at any time in 2026 will be able to defer an additional $11,250, as discussed in our article “SECURE 2.0: Expanded Catch-Up Contributions for 60-63 Year Olds Starting in 2025.”
 These expanded catch-up contributions will need to be made on a Roth basis for those who fall under the Roth Catch-Up requirement.
+You can always find the most up to date contributions limits here.

 Benefits² Administrators clients: If you have questions about required catch-up contributions in your plan, we encourage you to reach out to your dedicated Retirement Analyst.
 They can help you determine if your plan document will need to be amended to allow for Roth contributions and identify which employees will be affected.
 They can help you better understand the difference between Roth and Pre-Tax contributions and how these contributions are calculated.